Evermore is making the world a more livable place for bereaved families.

 All deaths are different.

 The circumstances surrounding each death are influenced by myriad factors.
 Categorization of death by disease process or mechanical cause has utility in data collection, but it says nothing of the family’s experience of the event.
-Parents have described a range of emotions following notification of death or diagnosis of life-limiting illness – extreme emotional shock, numbness, dissociation, blame, and fault to name a few – and their reaction to those emotions is unpredictable.
+Bereaved individuals have described a range of emotions following notification of death or diagnosis of life-limiting illness – extreme emotional shock, numbness, dissociation, blame, and fault to name a few – and their reaction to those emotions is unpredictable.